 - Still-rooms: Still-rooms derived their names from the sixteenth century because they were used for distilling household cordials.
 Still-rooms were used by housekeepers and the Still-room maid to prepare tea and coffee and to make preserves, cakes, biscuits, etc. Still-rooms were also used to relieve the Kitchen from everything but lunch and dinner.
 Pastry work was often done in Still-rooms, as was other odds and ends.
 Because of the way a Still-room was used, they usually contained an oven, hot-plate, sink, dresser, table, shelving, and perhaps a closet.
 Additionally, in some houses, the Still-room was used as a hall for women servants or as an Outer-Kitchen.
 Still-rooms were also often connected to Store-rooms to allow unpacking of items before moving them into the Store-room.
 If convenient, Still-rooms might also be connected to the Housekeeper’s-room.

-- Store-rooms: Store-rooms held groceries and other items under the charge of the housekeeper, but they could also take the place of a Housekeeper’s-room if one was not available.
+- Store-rooms: The last of the Upper-Servant Offices was the store-rooms that held groceries and other items under the charge of the housekeeper.
+However, they could also take the place of a Housekeeper’s-room if one was not available.
 This room needed to be dry, cool, and well-ventilated to ensure against odors and foodstuff spoilage.
 During the winter, this room was usually warmed by a fireplace.
 Store-rooms always adjoined the Housekeeper’s-room or the Still-room, and Store-rooms usually contained a dresser with drawers and cupboards underneath.
 Additionally, there were frequently pin-rails along the wall to hang items on and some sort of wall shelving, with at least two shelves.
 One side of the room might be left open to accommodate boxes and aid in unpacking items.
 In smaller homes, if there was no housekeeper, the room might be used by the mistress and might include a dresser with a sink and a fireplace.
 When a mistress used the room, it might also accommodate china, glass, and plate if there was no Butler’s-Pantry.
 Store-rooms were also sometimes divided in two.
 When that was done, the inner part was usually kept under lock and key and the outer part was used for housekeeping purposes or to house china dishes.